nodemcu/nodemcu-firmware/docs/modules/otaupgrade.md

 # otaupgrade.rollback()

-If the installed boot loader is built with rollback support, a new firmware may decide that it is not performing as expected, and request an explicit rollback to the previous version.
+A new firmware may decide that it is not performing as expected, and request an explicit rollback to the previous version.
 If the call to this function succeeds, the system will reboot without returning from the call.